marionebl/jaketrent-blog/content/post/constraint-of-new-ideas.md

 Perhaps we feel like we're betraying old ideas and customs.
 Perhaps we feel like we're admitting we are wrong or were misguided in the past.

 We might just like our current ideas.
-We were there when they were initially thought.
-What we made built upon these ideas has been great.
+We were in the group that thought them.
+We've built great things with them.
 We feel ownership of these ideas and the results.

 If something new begins to take over, perhaps we'll lose relevancy.
 We may feel threatened.